-Plus500 holds the cleaner structural position, with the lead spread across stability and valuation.
-Robinhood Markets still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Plus500 holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 On the market side, Plus500 is in better shape — its trend is intact while Robinhood Markets's trend has broken down.
 That puts structure and market broadly in agreement — Plus500's lead looks more confirmed than conflicted.

 Both operate in: Capital Markets